cw-ec/reports_creation/README.md

 ## Requirements

-This project will require the installation of ArcGIS Pro as access to the default ArcGIS Pro python environment as well as arcpy are required to run the projects workflows.
-Ensure that you have a valid licence associated with your installation of Arcgis Pro before running any of tools in this repository.
+This project will require the installation python 3.9 or newer.
+Package requirements can be found in the requirements.txt and can be installed using pip or the package manager of your choice.

 ## Usage